 - H. Patnam, B. Dudem, et al., Piezo/triboelectric hybrid nanogenerators based on Ca-doped barium zirconate titanate embedded composite polymers for wearable electronics.
 Composite Science & Technology, 2020, 188, 107693.

 - B. Dudem, et al., Wearable and durable triboelectric nanogenerators via polyaniline coated cotton textiles as a movement sensor and self-powered system.
 Nano Energy, 2019, 55, 305.

 - A.R.
 Mule†, B. Dudem†, et al., Humidity Sustained Wearable Pouch‐Type Triboelectric Nanogenerator for Harvesting Mechanical Energy from Human Activities.
-Advanced Functional Materials, 2019, 29, 1807779. [†Equally Contributed]
+Advanced Functional Materials, 2019, 29, 1807779. [†co-first author]

 - S.A.
 Graham, B. Dudem, et al., Engineering squandered cotton into eco-benign microarchitectured triboelectric films for sustainable and highly efficient mechanical energy harvesting.
 Nano Energy, 2019, 61, 505.